Shared Ownership Mortgages

 Most shared ownership lender will allow a gifted deposit from family members, to read all about gifted deposit mortgages click here.

 That depends on the terms on your lease, so check this carefully.
-Despite you only owning a proportion of the property, you may find you must pay most or all of the service charge.
+Despite you only owning a proportion of the property, you may find you must pay most or all the service charge.
 The charges can vary each year, depending on factors such as maintenance and repairs.
 Normally, service charges are lower on houses and higher on flats, which have more communal areas that require looking after.

 Currently, homeowners can also be responsible for paying ground rent.
-However, the government pledged to give leaseholders the right to to extend the lease to 990 years, thus, meaning they will no longer have to pay the ground rent.
+However, the government pledged to give leaseholders the right to extend the lease to 990 years, thus, meaning they will no longer have to pay the ground rent.

 Shared ownership with bad credit.